WHMCS/developer-docs/hooks-reference/addon.md

 ## AddonActivation

-Executes when a product addon is being automatically activated as part of an invoice payment or order acceptance.
-Runs following the welcome email having been sent.
+Executes when an addon is activated.

 #### Parameters